akenamon/honey-pot/README.md

 # A container in which honey is kept

-This is an effort to create a fake shell, with a week password if somebody is trying to hack into your machine, they will probably  try ssh into it first, using   very week pass .
+This is an effort to create a fake shell, with a week password

+If somebody is trying to hack into your machine, they will probably  try ssh into it first, using   very week pass .